Montgomery County bars ICE from using county property for civil immigration enforcement

 Key Takeaways

-What this means for residents and practitioners
+What this means for immigrants and visa holders

 Source: Original Article